 Learn About the Impact of “Unfinished Business” in Sports

-Most athletes who compete in sports develop personal goals they would like to reach before the end of their season (or career).
-When goals are not met many athletes feel a sense of “unfinished business,” an especially difficult reality to accept for athletes entering the sport retirement transition and unable to ever go back and reach their specified personal goals.
-In fact, sport psychology studies have shown a fairly clear and reliable pattern when it comes to unfinished business and readiness for sport retirement — simply, athletes who have a lot of unfinished business tend to be less ready to retire from sports, while athletes who have reached all or most of their sport goals are generally more ready and accepting of sport retirement.
+Most competitive athletes develop personal goals they would like to reach before the end of the season (or their career).
+When goals are not met, athletes often feel a sense of “unfinished business,” an especially difficult reality to accept for athletes entering the sport retirement transition and unable to ever go back and reach their specified personal goals.
+In fact, sport psychology studies have shown a fairly clear and reliable pattern when it comes to unfinished business and readiness for sport retirement — simply, athletes who have a lot of unfinished business (or unmet goals) tend to be less ready to retire from sports, while athletes who have reached all or most of their sport goals are generally more ready and accepting of sport retirement.

 Examples of unfinished business

 Athletes vary dramatically when it comes to their goals and expectations, so it should be no surprise that when it comes to unfinished business not every athlete has the same experience.
 For example, an elite-level athlete might feel as though his or her sport career didn’t quite measure up if a world or national championship wasn’t achieved.
 On the other hand, a less accomplished amateur athlete might feel a sense of unfinished business going through his school without ever competing on the varsity team.
-While there is clearly a monumental gap when comparing these two examples of undefined business, the important point to note is that each individual athlete measures their goals against their own hopes, beliefs, and expectations, and then judges their level of accomplishment accordingly.
-Another key takeaway is to note that while it may seem on the surface like a bigger loss for an elite athlete to not win a championship compared to another amateur athlete simply trying to earn a varsity letter, the sense of dissatisfaction is often remarkably similar to each person.
+While there is clearly a monumental gap when comparing these two examples of unfinished business, the important point to note is that each individual athlete measures goals against their own hopes and expectations, and then judge their level of accomplishment accordingly.
+Another key takeaway is to note that while it may seem on the surface like it is a bigger loss for an elite athlete to not win a championship compared to an amateur athlete simply trying to earn a varsity letter, the sense of dissatisfaction is similarly challenging for each person.